Marshallese language: Status

 Marshallese is the official language of the Marshall Islands and enjoys vigorous use.
 As of 1979, the language was spoken by 43,900 people in the Marshall Islands. in 2020 the number was closer to 59,000.
-Additional groups of speakers in other countries including Nauru and the United States increase the total number of Marshallese speakers, with approximately 27,000 Marshallese-Americans living in the United States Along with Pohnpeian and Chuukese, Marshallese stands out among Micronesian languages in having tens of thousands of speakers; most Micronesian languages have far fewer.
+Additional groups of speakers in other countries including Nauru and the United States increase the total number of Marshallese speakers, with approximately 27,000 Marshallese-Americans living in the United States.
+Along with Pohnpeian and Chuukese, Marshallese stands out among Micronesian languages in having tens of thousands of speakers; most Micronesian languages have far fewer.
 A dictionary and at least two Bible translations have been published in Marshallese.

 Phonology

 Consonants

 Marshallese has a large consonant inventory, and each consonant has some type of secondary articulation (palatalization, velarization, or rounding).
 The palatalized consonants are regarded as "light", and the velarized and rounded consonants are regarded as "heavy", with the rounded consonants being both velarized and labialized.
 (This contrast is similar to that between "slender" and "broad" consonants in Goidelic languages, or between "soft" and "hard" consonants in Slavic languages.)
 The "light" consonants are considered more relaxed articulations.

-The following are the consonant phonemes of Marshallese: